-L’Acino translates to “the grape”, and you probably couldn’t find a better suited name for this wine!
+L’Acino translates to “the grape”, and you probably couldn’t find a better suited name for this Lambrusco!

 Once you visually see this wine in the glass and take your first sip, everything about it shouts grape!
 It’s made from vines that have an average age of 65 years old, which produce very low yields.
 Each year, the crop is hand-picked and controlled by the Manzini family from vineyard to cellar – including the bottling and labeling processes completed at the winery.